Kranjec wins World Cup giant slalom, leads standings - WHIZ News

-ADELBODEN, Switzerland (AP) — Zan Kranjec rode a wild second run down the steep Adelboden slope to win a World Cup giant slalom on Saturday and lead the season-long standings.
+ADELBODEN, Switzerland (AP) — Riding a wild second run down the steep Adelboden slope, Zan Kranjec won a World Cup giant slalom on Saturday to lead the season-long standings.

-Sixth fastest in the morning run, Kranjec’s aggressive style took him 0.29 seconds ahead of Filip Zubcic, who got a career-best result.
+Kranjec had been sixth fastest in the morning run and his aggressive style took him 0.29 seconds ahead of Filip Zubcic, who got a career-best result.

-Slovenian racer Kranjec made one early turn with his left ski raised high in the air, and swayed sharply off an ideal racing line making it through the final gates.
+Kranjec made one turn through an early gate with his left ski raised high in the air, and swayed sharply off an ideal racing line making it through the final gates.

+“Everything is possible in the second run and I pushed as much as possible,” the Slovenian racer said.

 Tied for third place, Henrik Kristoffersen and Victor Muffat-Jeandet were 0.64 behind Kranjec.